 Social media plays a big role in marketing and engaging a target audience.
 It’s used to promote a single person or accentuate a large corporation.
-In fact, social media posts consisting of images are more than two-times likely to engage people on Facebook.
+Part of this is thanks to the use of images in posts.

 However, it takes more than just a pretty picture to attract an audience.
 Creating social media graphics that are optimized in size and function can greatly increase the chances of clicks and shares.

 So, what can you do to create images for social media?
 You could invest in expensive graphic design software, or you could look around and see what’s available for free.